Bear’s Creative Writing

 This story is a metaphor for love.

 I wrote it for my adoptive son, Riku, some time after we met, when our connection was still fragile but filled with potential.
-The Bear Forge imagines a world where love is an act of co-creation: slow, intentional, sometimes volatile, and always worth the effort.
+The Bear Forge imagines a world where love is an act of co-creation: slow, detailed, intentional, sometimes volatile, and always worth the effort.

 It made him feel things.
 I hope it does the same for you.